Štrpce: Administration

-The town of Shtërpcë is the seat of the municipality government.
+The town of Štrpce is the seat of the municipality government.
 It also has a hospital and ambulances.
-Every morning buses travel from Brezovica to Belgrade, with stop in Shtërpcë.

 Education

-There are primary and high schools in Shtërpcë.
+There are primary and high schools in Štrpce.
 The high school is named for Jovan Cvijic.
 The high school has many courses of study including medicine, economy, law, gymnasium (general studies), and tourism.
-Students go in two shifts (1st and 2nd year go in the afternoon, and 3rd and 4th year go in the morning).
-There are about 400 students in the school.
-The primary school is named for Staja Marković.
-There are about 500 students in the primary school, in 1st through 8th grades.
-Those who live in the other villages of Sirinic valley can come to school with school buses.
+The primary school is named after Staja Marković, a 20th century guerrilla fighter.

-There is also a kindergarten in Shtërpcë that is named Fawn of the Shara.
+There is also a kindergarten in Štrpce that is named Fawn of the Shara.